-Ms. Sneed Culminates Her Mystery Unit
+Ms. Sneed Culminates Her Unit with Mystery Writing Activities

 “I’d like my kids to write full-blown detective stories,” said Mr. Frank.